Wondering what to do in Big Sur? I’ve covered you. Here’s a complete guide to the best things to do in Big Sur in California.

 Point Lobos is at Point Lobos 62 California 1 Carmel-By-The-Sea, CA 93923.

 2. DISCOVER THE TRAILS OF GARRAPATA STATE PARK

 Garrapata State Park is well-known for its wonderful beachfront trails and stunning redwood hikes.

 Hike Garrapata State Park and admire the breathtaking scenery and stunning wild CallaLily Valley.
-Watch sea lions, sea otters, harbor seals, and gray whales from the Soberanes Point.
+Watch sea lions, sea otters, harbor seals, and gray whales from Soberanes Point.